heritage-happenings/heritage-happenings.github.io/scans/1925-heritage-drawings-morgan/README.md

 ## To Do / Wish List

-* Files to be renamed from generic title to drawing-specific title
-	* Note that original title of the drawing is often illegible
+* Add a a gallery of thumbnail views of the scans.

 ## Issues